FlorianPerras/Project_Capstone/README.md

 There should be no necessary libraries to run the code here beyond common Python libaries.
 The code should run with no issues using Python version 3.*.
-The code can be found on Github: https://github.com/FlorianPerras/Project_Capstone
+The code can be found on Github: https://github.com/FlorianPerras/Project_Capstone A blog post about the project as well as the results can be found here: https://medium.com/@flo92-perras/tired-of-looking-for-starbucks-offers-this-time-is-over-now-6f08bec05ca0

 ## Project Motivation<a name="motivation"></a>